-Periodically students will be granted non-clinical days off during the 19 month clinical phase.
-These days are designed to allow students time to work on special assignments; research/teaching projects and attend class.
-Students are not allowed to take time off to attend outside meetings, review courses, interviews, vacation, etc if they are on a specialty enrichment rotation unless discussed with the Director of Clinical Education and the site Clinical Coordinator ahead of time.
+Periodically, students will be granted non-clinical days off during the 19 month clinical phase.
+These days are designed to allow students time to work on special assignments, research/teaching projects and attend class.
+Students are not allowed to take time off to attend outside meetings, review courses, interviews, vacation, etc if they are on a specialty enrichment rotation AND unless discussed with the Director of Clinical Education and the site Clinical Coordinator ahead of time.
+Students will not be granted time off to attend review courses unless previously approved by the Director of Clinical Education.
+This may entail forfeiting the money already paid for the course.